-- Leadership in Sport - Sporting Officiating opportunities to officiate/referee/umpire KS3 sports matches - Sports fixtures, cups and local leagues - Educational and Enrichment sporting opportunities
+- Leadership in Sport (Year 6 Induction Day) - Sporting Officiating opportunities to officiate/referee/umpire KS3 sports matches + KS2 tournaments - Sports fixtures, cups and local leagues - Educational and Enrichment sporting opportunities

 Education For Life

 At Deer Park we not only value academic achievement but also place a huge value on the 'whole child.'
 We want to ensure that students leave school prepared for the wider world with an understanding of who they are and their role as an active global citizen.